awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-joint-channel.md

 **Note**
 If you created this configtx file earlier, delete the old file, rename it, or replace it\.

-## Step 8\.6: Create configtx for the Joint Channel<a name="get-started-joint-channel-channel-configtx"></a>
+## Step 8\.6: Create configtx for the Multi\-Member Channel<a name="get-started-joint-channel-channel-configtx"></a>

 The `configtx.yaml` file contains details of the channel configuration\.
-For more information, see [Channel Configuration \(configtx\)](https://hyperledger-fabric.readthedocs.io/en/release-1.2/configtx.html) in the Hyperledger Fabric documentation\.
+For more information, see [Channel Configuration \(configtx\)](https://hyperledger-fabric.readthedocs.io/en/release-1.4/configtx.html) in the Hyperledger Fabric documentation\.

 The channel creator creates this file on the Hyperledger File client\.
 If you compare this file to the file created in [Step 6\.1: Create configtx for Hyperledger Fabric Channel Creation](get-started-create-channel.md#get-started-create-channel-configtx), you see that this `configtx.yaml` specifies two members in the channel\.

 Use a text editor to create a file with the following contents and save it as `configtx.yaml` on your Hyperledger File client\.
-In the example below, replace *Member1ID* with the member ID of org1, which was created with the network in [Step 1: Create the Network and First Member](get-started-create-network.md)\.
-For example *m\-K46ICRRXJRCGRNNS4ES4XUUS5A*\.
-Replace *Member2ID* with the member ID of org2, which was created with [Step 8\.3: Create the New Member](#get-started-joint-channel-invite-member)\.
++ Replace *Org1MemberID* with the MemberID of the first member that you created when you [created the network](get-started-create-network.md)\.
+For example, *m\-K46ICRRXJRCGRNNS4ES4XUUS5A*\.
++ For `&Org1`, the `MSPDir` is set to the same directory location, `/opt/home/admin-msp`, that you established using the `CORE_PEER_MSPCONFIGPATH` environment variable in the Docker container for the Hyperledger Fabric CLI in [step 3\.4](get-started-create-client.md#get-started-client-configure-peer-cli) above\.
++ Replace *Org2MemberID* with the MemberID of the second member that you created in [step 8\.4](#get-started-joint-channel-invite-member)\.
+For example, *m\-J46DNSFRTVCCLONS9DT5TTLS2A*\.
++ For `&Org2`, the `MSPDir` is set to the same directory location, `/opt/home/org2-msp`, that you created and copied artifacts to in [step 8\.4](#get-started-joint-channel-create-org2msp)\.

 **Important**
 This file is sensitive\.
 Artifacts from pasting can cause the file to fail with marshalling errors\.
 We recommend using `emacs` to edit it\.
 You can also use `VI`, but before using `VI`, enter `:set paste`, press `i` to enter insert mode, paste the contents, press escape, and then enter `:set nopaste` before saving\.